 Acting with your authority, your Agent can make any health care decision that you could, if you were able.
 If you give your Agent full authority to act for you, he or she can consent to or refuse any medical treatment, including treatment that could keep you alive.

 Your Agent will make decisions for you only after talking with your doctor or health care provider, and after fully considering all the option regarding diagnosis, prognosis and treatment of your illness or condition.
 Your Agent has the legal right to get any information, including confidential medical information, necessary to make informed decisions for you.

-Your Agent will make health care decisions for you according to your wishes or according to his/her assessment of your wishes, including your religious or moral beliefs.
+Your Agent will make health care decisions for you according to your wishes or according to their assessment of your wishes, including your religious or moral beliefs.
 You may wish to talk first with your doctor, religious advisor, or other people before giving instructions to your agent.
 It is very important that you talk with your Agent so that he or she knows what is important to you.
 If your Agent does not know what your wishes would be in a particular situation, your Agent will decide based on what he or she thinks would be in your best interests.
 After your doctor has determined that you lack the ability to make health care decisions, if you still object to any decision made by your Agent, your own decisions will be honored unless a Court determines that you lack capacity to make health care decisions.